 Supervisory checks and peer reminders.

-How AI Amplifies Prevention: Modern video analytics detect in real time when workers enter hazardous zones without the required PPE—like gloves, goggles, or respirators.
-Automated alerts let supervisors step in immediately, rather than discovering a lapse after an incident.
+How AI Amplifies Mitigation: Video analytics detect when workers enter hazardous zones without the required PPE.
+Automated alerts let supervisors step in promptly, rather than discovering a lapse after a mishap.
 Over time, data points reveal patterns and hotspots, empowering teams to fine-tune training and accountability.

 2. Unsafe Chemical Handling and Mixing Procedures